Eco-Narratives

 Picture

-In this assignment, you will write a public-facing essay reflecting on wilderness concepts, as explored in class readings and discussions, and integrating your understanding of these concepts with your personal perspectives and/or experiences in relationship to wilderness spaces.
+In this assignment, you will write a public-facing essay reflecting on wilderness concepts and related views of nature, as explored in class readings and discussion from Weeks 1-5 and through your personal perspectives and/or experiences in relationship to wilderness spaces.
 Public-facing is meant in a very general sense here as a piece of writing that might reach a broad audience, presenting timely information, and in a style that is accessible and less formal than academic writing while incorporating a personal perspective.
-The essay should be clearly structured and focused on a key idea or issue that is of public or current interest.
-For this specific essay, the key idea is "wilderness"--as cultural or mythic concept, historical construction, environmental concern, or ecological place/habitat--and one example of an issue is how wilderness is framed within current responses to climate change and/or why it's necessary to engage with wilderness in the face of habitat loss and species extinction.
+The essay should be clearly structured and focused on a key idea or issue related to "wilderness"--as cultural or mythic concept, historical construction, environmental concern, or ecological place/habitat--and should include consideration of specific cultural and philosophical views of wilderness within or across different time periods and geographic locations, and how your own views or experiences might be placed alongside these contexts.
 Beyond that, there are many possible approaches that you might take in discussing the key idea/issues, but here are some general prompts.

 Why is wilderness important ecologically and culturally?
 How is wilderness both a real (natural) and imagined (cultural) place?
 How has wilderness been defined and shaped throughout American history?
 Who has access to wilderness spaces and who doesn't have access?
 Why is wilderness preservation important, both historically and in contemporary contexts?
 How have definitions or views of wilderness been destructive?
 What is your definition or view of wilderness?
 How is it similar to or different from popular notions of it as remote, pristine, or untouched by humans?
 Is wilderness something you have long valued or something you haven't thought much about?
 Why?
 What are some wilderness spaces that you've visited?
 Or are there specific places you would like to visit?
 Are there any wilderness narratives that you've read and how did these influence your perceptions of wilderness?
 What kinds of emotions does wilderness evoke for you?
-How did the readings and class discussions influence your view of wilderness?
-What are some ways that you believe might be effective in protecting wilderness spaces from the anthropogenic effects of climate change?
+How have the readings and class discussions so far influence your view of wilderness?

 These are just a number of questions you might address in your essay and you might have others that come up for you that you'd like to explore.
 You should not try to cover all of the possible topics but focus on a few that you find compelling and interrelated under a specific theme.
 Your essay should strive to describe your various impressions while providing critical reflection on the key idea of wilderness.
 For example, your reflection should include one or more of the following: